 As someone who believes that human beings are inherently equal, I am fascinated by how humanity—with all of its complexities and similarities—is segregated by states with man-made boundaries and varying types of governments.
 As I am fortunate enough to have been born in a country whose political leadership allows me both freedom and education, I believe I have a duty to learn how I could bridge differences and misunderstandings that are consequences of political borders.
 We all have this duty.

 Let’s never stop educating ourselves with the experiences of other people so that we can inform our lifestyles, professions, conversations, and mindsets to see each other as equally human.
 I hope that my writing triggers a thought or two for my readers.

 ABOUT JIEUN: Jieun Baek is a Ph.D. candidate in Public Policy at the University of Oxford.
-Previously, she was a research fellow at the Belfer Center for Science and International Affairs at Harvard University where she wrote North Korea’s Hidden Revolution: How the Information Underground is Transforming a Closed Society.
-Her book will be published by Yale University Press in November, 2016.
+Previously, she was a research fellow at the Belfer Center for Science and International Affairs at Harvard University where she wrote North Korea’s Hidden Revolution: How the Information Underground is Transforming a Closed Society (Yale University Press, 2016).
 Baek worked at Google, where, among other roles, she served as Google Ideas’ North Korea expert.
-She has spoken on NPR, Al Jazeera, Arirang, KBS, and has written for Politico.com, Huffington Post, and various Harvard publications.
-Baek co-produced a 53-minute documentary on divided Korean families since the Korean War called “Divided Families” and works with North Korean defector organizations that send information into North Korea.
-Baek received her bachelor’s in Government and master’s degree in Public Policy from Harvard.
+She has spoken on NPR, Al Jazeera, Arirang, KBS, and has written for The New York Times, Foreign Affairs, Politico, Huffington Post, and various Harvard publications.
+Baek received her bachelor’s in Government and master’s degree in Public Policy from Harvard University.
 Her hometown is Los Angeles, California.

 Few short articles about my background: